Iwinosa Idahor ’09, ’11 MED: Amplifying Voices for Equitable Change in Chattanooga

-Iwinosa Idahor’s passion for positive and equitable change in public education led her to pursue a fellowship with the Southern Education Leadership Initiative (SELI) this summer.
+Iwinosa Idahor ’09, ’11 MED says her passion for positive and equitable change in public education led her to pursue a fellowship with the Southern Education Leadership Initiative (SELI) this summer.
 Idahor joins nine other fellows across eight states to develop leadership skills, engage in community, and learn about contemporary education issues by working at an assigned leading non-profit sector organization or school district through the end of this month.

 Below she talks about her experience examining strategies for improving education, addressing community needs, and how the NC State College of Education prepared her to help meet the needs of Chattanooga and Hamilton County Schools during her fellowship this summer.
 The following as-told-to is edited from an interview.